-Reconciliation is a sacrament instituted by Jesus Christ in His love and mercy to offer sinners forgiveness for offenses committed against God.
-This sacrament is also known as the Penance, Confession, or Reconciliation.
+Reconciliation is a Catholic Sacrament instituted by Jesus Christ in His love and mercy to offer sinners forgiveness for offenses committed against God.
+This sacrament is also known as the Penance, Confession and Reconciliation.
 On the day Christ rose from the dead, Easter Sunday, He instituted the Sacrament of Reconciliation by which sins could be forgiven.

 When therefore it was evening, on that day, the first day of the week, and when the doors were shut where the disciples were, for fear of the Jews, Jesus came and stood in the midst, and saith unto them, Peace be unto you.